murnanedaniel/Collider-2031/docs/timeline.md

 ### Pessimistic Timeline (More Likely: ~30%)
 - Data mandate delayed or watered down
 - Geant5 arrives 2032, limited differentiability
-- Mistral doesn't commit compute (no drunk conversation)
+- Apex AI doesn't commit compute (no drunk conversation)
 - Compute remains scarce, rationed by committees
 - HL-LHC starts 2030 but infrastructure not ready
 - Maja would need institutional backing and years to pursue her idea